 Reflections on Our Time in Tok

-The town's simplicity underscored its role as a functional pause in our travels, offering a brief respite before continuing on the grander Alaska Highway adventure.
+The town's simplicity underscored its role as a functional pause in our travels, offering a brief respite before continuing the grander Alaska Highway adventure.

 12. Delta Junction